Im-Programmatist/Node-Mongo-React-APP-Demo/Readme.md

 - Vaidator is very popular pacge that used to make validation in a easy way for any form.
 #### `$ npm install mocha chai --save-dev`
 - Mocha is a relatively fast and straightforward JavaScript test framework hosted on GitHub.
+#### `$ npm i hbs`
+- Using hbs as the default view engine requires just one line of code in your app setup.
+This will render .hbs files when res.render is called.
 #### We will keep on adding packages as per our need

 5. Folder Structure as below -